dzonatan/Unity3D-LogCat-extension/README.md

 ---------------------
 - Start / stop logging
 - Clear logs
+- "Only Unity" pre-filter.
-- Filter by log type (error, warning, debug)
+- Filter by log type (error, warning, debug, info, verbose)
-- Filter by string (by contains)
+- Filter by text (case-insensitive)

 How to use
 ---------------------